Church Educational System Honor Code

 The Church Educational System (CES) Honor Code is a set of standards by which students and faculty attending a school owned and operated by the Church of Jesus Christ of Latter-day Saints (LDS Church) are required to live.
-The most widely known university that is part of the Church Educational System (CES) that has adopted the honor code is Brigham Young University (BYU), located in Provo, Utah.
-The standards are largely derived from codes of conduct of the LDS Church, and were not put into written form until the 1940s.
+The most widely known university that is part of CES that has adopted the honor code is Brigham Young University (BYU), located in Provo, Utah.
+The standards are largely derived from codes of conduct of the LDS Church and were not put into written form until the 1940s.
 Since then, they have undergone several changes.
-The CES Honor Code also applies for students attending BYU's sister schools Brigham Young University–Idaho, Brigham Young University–Hawaii, and LDS Business College.
+The CES Honor Code also applies for students attending other CES schools: Brigham Young University–Idaho, Brigham Young University–Hawaii, and Ensign College.